polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/add-a-pallet/configure-a-pallet.md

 }
 ```

-The `impl balances::Config` block allows runtime developers that are including the Balances pallet in
+The `impl pallet_balances::Config` block allows runtime developers that are including the Balances pallet in
 their runtime to configure the types and parameters that are specified by the Balances pallet
 `Config` configuration trait.
 For example, the `impl` block above configures the Balances pallet to
 use the `u128` type to track balances.
 If you were developing a chain where it was important to